Quidco Review | Britain’s Best Cashback Site?

 You are able to withdraw your Quidco cashback as soon as you’ve earned over the £1 minimum balance.

 Once you’ve built up some cashback and you’re ready to withdraw it, you simply head over to the payments page and tap the ‘withdraw’ option.
 You get the option to receive your payment through PayPal, bank account, or an e-gift voucher – once withdrawn, the money should always be paid out to you within six working days.

 The best way to withdraw your cashback depends on your personal preference, but you might find that certain e-gift vouchers come with a percentage uplift, so bear this in mind if you’re looking to spend your cashback bonus on something specific.

 How much can you make using Quidco?

-According to Quidco, the average member earns over £300 every year.
+According to Quidco, the average member earns over £280 every year in cashback.

 You may earn more or less than this – it’s entirely down to how often you shop through the site and the number of deals you take advantage of.

 Signing up to Quidco is completely free if you opt for a basic account, but there is also a premium option available that costs just £5 of your annual cashback earnings.

 See our Quidco Premium review for more information on its paid membership.